telerik/kendo-ui-core/docs/web/treelist/how-to/AngularJS/update-a-field-in-all-child-nodes.md

 ---
-title: Update a field in all child nodes in AngularJS
+title: Update Field in All Child Nodes
-page_title: Update a field in all child nodes in AngularJS
+page_title: Update Field in All Child Nodes | Kendo UI TreeList Widget
-description: Update a field in all child nodes in AngularJS
+description: "Learn how to update the checked state on all child nodes of a Kendo UI TreeList widget in AngularJS."
+slug: howto_updatefieldinallchildnodes_angularjs_treelist
 ---

-# Update a field in all child nodes in AngularJS
+# Update Field in All Child Nodes

-The example below demonstrates how to update the checked state on all child nodes in AngularJS.
+The example below demonstrates how to update the checked state on all child nodes of a Kendo UI TreeList widget in AngularJS.

-#### Example:
+###### Example

 ```html
     <div id="example" ng-app="KendoDemos">